-- Frames should fit snug around your nose and ears, without rubbing or pinching.
+- Frames should fit snugly around your nose and ears, without rubbing or pinching.

 - The color of the lens doesn’t affect its light-blocking ability or level of UV protection.
 However, some colors may increase contrast, which is ideal for playing sports like golf or baseball, or activities out on the water.

-- Dark color lenses (brown, grey, green): perfect for every day, outdoor use intended to cut glare without distorting natural colors.
+- Dark color lenses (brown, grey, green): perfect for everyday, outdoor use and intended to cut glare without distorting natural colors.

 - Light color lenses (yellow, rose, amber): great for moderate to low light conditions making your surroundings look brighter and enhancing contrast on flatter surfaces.